revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

-- It's very simple, we need to change two properties inside application.properties file.
+- It's very simple, we need to change two properties inside the application.properties file.
 ```
 server.servlet.context-path=/admin
 spring.mvc.servlet.path=/v2
 ```
-- With above customizations, DispatcherServlet is configured to handle the URL pattern /v2 and the root contextPath will be /admin.
+- With the above customizations, DispatcherServlet is configured to handle the URL pattern /v2 and the rcontext Path will be /admin.
 - Thus, DispatcherServlet listens at http://localhost:8080/admin/v2/.
 </blockquote>